Mugwort Essential Oil

 - Perfumery: Natural Perfumery

-- Reproductive System: Do not use if you are pregnant, nursing, or trying to get pregnant as it is an emmenagogue.
+- Reproductive System: Do not use if you are pregnant, lactating, or trying to get pregnant as it is an emmenagogue.
 It has been used to trigger menstruation and is a uterine tonic.

 - Longevity: The aroma of Mugwort can last up to 16 hours.